-David has worked for Docklands News for more than two years and is a dedicated and passionate journalist.
+David has worked for Docklands News for more than five years and is a dedicated and passionate journalist.
 He has worked in the media both in Australia and abroad and has worked across a diverse range of publications including The Guardian, Herald Sun, Leader, ESPN and Wisden.
 From council affairs to local news and sport, he enjoys reporting about all things Docklands.

 Jack Hayes | Business Editor

-Jack has worked for Hyperlocal News for three years and wears a number of hats as marketing and distribution manager, as well as business editor and journalist.
+Jack has worked for Hyperlocal News for four years and wears a number of hats as marketing and distribution manager, as well as business editor and journalist.
 With a background in journalism and marketing, Jack combines two strengths through his work at Hyperlocal News with a personable and professional character to match that is always well received in the local community.

 Brendan Rees | Journalist